pravuX/RetroTreasure/README.md

 Visit http://127.0.0.1:8000/ in your browser to start using the platform.

 ## Website Link
-You can view the live version of the website by visiting: [Visit the ePasal Website](http://prejjj.pythonanywhere.com)
+You can view the live version of the website by visiting: [Visit the RetroTreasure Website](http://prejjj.pythonanywhere.com)